 As the most popular tourist attraction in Iceland, your trip really wouldn’t be complete without experiencing the milky-blue warmth of the geothermal Blue Lagoon.
 Although Iceland is full of natural springs, it may come as a surprise to learn that the Blue Lagoon isn’t one of them – it’s actually man-made, and is fed from the Svartsengi geothermal plant next door.

 Don’t let this put you off though.
 There’s something quite special about soaking in the pale-blue steamy waters, set deep in surreal black basalt lava fields.
-It may be a little crowded and commercial, but it’s still a wonder of the world you’d be sorry to miss.
+It may be a little crowded and commercial, but it’s still an attraction you’d be sorry to miss – and a fitting finale to our thrilling five-day Iceland adventure.

 Submerging in the geothermal seawater is known to bring many health benefits, as it’s enriched with silica, algae and an array of skin-strengthening minerals.
 Your entrance fee includes a silica mud mask, the iconic white mineral the Lagoon is famed for.
 Daubing yourself with the mud brings out a naturally radiant glow.
 You will leave the spa feeling energised and softer than a baby’s proverbial.. ever wondered why Björk always looks so young?